cdrn/cdrn.github.io/content/blog/speed-of-law-vs-blocks/speed-of-law-vs-blocks.md

 Here's the standing tally

-Bybit, February 2025: [Lazarus Group takes $1.5B](https://www.bleepingcomputer.com/news/security/fbi-confirms-lazarus-hackers-were-behind-15b-bybit-crypto-heist/) in ETH and staking derivatives.
+Bybit, February 2025: Lazarus Group takes $1.5B[^bybit-fbi] in ETH and staking derivatives.
 They don't touch USDC.
 Within 48 hours, $160M has been converted to native BTC via THORChain.
-Within 10 days, the entire haul - all $1.4B - has been [swapped and distributed](https://beincrypto.com/lazarus-laundered-bybit-hack-funds-via-thorchain/) across 6,954 wallets.
+Within 10 days, the entire haul - all $1.4B - has been swapped and distributed[^thorchain-launder] across 6,954 wallets.
 THORChain processes $5.5B in volume during the laundering window.
 Chainflip handles some of the flow too.
-A THORChain core developer [resigns in protest](https://cointelegraph.com/news/timeline-bybit-lost-ethereum-north-korea-money-launder).
+A THORChain core developer resigns in protest[^thorchain-resign].
 Validators attempt to block the transactions and get overruled by the protocol's governance.

-Tether [freezes $181k](https://www.ccn.com/education/crypto/ben-zhou-bybit-1-5-billion-hack-explained/).
+Tether freezes $181k[^bybit-freeze].
 That's 0.012% of the stolen funds.

 The attackers understood the asset model.
 They never held freezable assets for longer than it took to swap out of them.
 The blacklist function was irrelevant - not because it didn't work, but because they routed around it entirely.

-Multichain, July 2023: An attacker, possibly an insider, [drains $126M](https://www.chainalysis.com/blog/multichain-exploit-july-2023/) from the bridge protocol.
+Multichain, July 2023: An attacker, possibly an insider, drains $126M[^multichain] from the bridge protocol.
 Around $65M is USDC and USDT.
 And then... nothing.
 No swaps.
 No bridges.
 The funds sit in the exploit addresses.
 Within 24 hours, Circle and Tether freeze $67.5M - over half the total haul.
 That money is still frozen.
-A New York bankruptcy court [extended the freeze order](https://www.theblock.co/post/377094/multichain-extends-freeze-stolen-usdc) in October 2025.
+A New York bankruptcy court extended the freeze order[^multichain-freeze] in October 2025.

 Same capability.
 Wildly different outcomes.
 The difference isn't the freeze function.
 It's attacker competence.